As well as two official updated version/add-ons: Arsenal of Democracy, and Iron Cross

 Arguably the soviet union is a bonus boss for the allies and vice versa, America can also be consider one for the axis especially if you can take out the allies before America joins the war.

+Boring Yet Practical: Infantry: versatile and doesn't require fuel or any other resource besides manpower, which, unfortunately, they eat likenothingelse.
 With Their Finest Hour, infantry are actually required for any Combined Arms bonus.
 You can have all the tanks, artillery, and other specialized brigades you want, but without infantry, motorized infantry, or mechanized infantry, they get no bonus at all.
 Furthermore, militia do not count as infantry for Combined Arms.